Seafood in Sheraton Hotel pulls crowds

 By Titus Kakembo

 Covid-19 fatigued diners had their appetites whetted by Seafood at the plush Sheraton Hotel in Kampala City.
 The profile of those who turned up was a revelation of a community that has become a melting pot of cultures where age is just a number.
-Couples could be seen resisting the urge to break the safe distance Standard Operation Procedures (SOPS) imposed by the Ministry of Health.
+Couples could be seen resisting to break the Safe Distance Standard Operation Procedures (SOPS) imposed by the Ministry of Health.

 They rubbed knuckles, pecked and hugged virtually.
 Massaging a hand here, whispering sweet nothings there and exchanging rolling eyes was the order of the day.
-Romantic ones would fork a piece of salmon steak and slot it in the mouth of a loved one.
-As it vanished like an ATM card, assurances were made with a squeeze of the palm.
+Romantic ones fork a piece of salmon steak and slot it in the mouth of a loved one.
+As it vanished like an ATM card assurances were made with a palm squeeze.

-Other couples held hands and exchanged careless whispers about undying love.
+Other couples held hands and made careless whispers about undying love even if it took swimming across seven seas were audible.
 The Absolute Live band treated guests to soft music sizzling from hidden outlets.
-The saxophone, piano and vocalist serenaded the guests as the moon shyly peeped through the canopy in the Sheraton gardens.
+The saxophone, piano and vocalist would climax and add value to the evening as the moon shyly peeped through the canopy in the Sheraton gardens.

-The sweet scents of the menu that included grilled salmon steak and lobsters wafted across Nakasero.
+The sweet scents of the menu that included grilled salmon steak and lobsters must have teased residents in the neighbourhood that include State House.
+And I guessed right, the general manager Philippe Beatencort the monthly seafood at Sheraton Hotel Kampala is back.

-“After the relaxation of the COVID-19 lock down, we are back to whet appetites in Kampala City,” Bettencourt said.
+“After the relaxation of the COVID-19 Lockdown we are back to whet appetites in Kampala City,” said Bittencourt.
 “The next one will be October 28.
 For non-residents, we begin at 4:00 pm and end at 6:30 pm.
 If you want to party all night long there are discounts for residents.”

 A casual tour of the Seven Seas area was evidence Kampala is a melting pot of cultures.
 I saw Asians, Europeans and Africans dine, wine and make merry in the new normal style.